-Welding Technology: Obtain the minimum required hours (900); pass each course with a minimum overall grade of 75% in order to complete the Welding Technology Program and obtain a Certificate of Program Completion.
+Welding Technology: Obtain the minimum required hours (900); have an overall project/skill grade of 75% for each course; pass each course with a minimum overall grade of 75% in order to complete the Welding Technology Program and obtain a Certificate of Program Completion.

-Welding Technology - Plate: Obtain the minimum required hours (600); pass each course with a minimum overall grade of 75% in order to complete the Welding Technology - Plate Program and obtain a Certificate of Program Completion.
+Welding Technology - Plate: Obtain the minimum required hours (600); have an overall project/skill grade of 75% for each course; pass each course with a minimum overall grade of 75% in order to complete the Welding Technology - Plate Program and obtain a Certificate of Program Completion.

-Welding Technology - Pipe: Obtain the minimum required hours (300); pass each course with a minimum overall grade of 75% in order to complete the Welding Technology - Pipe Program and obtain a Certificate of Program Completion.
+Welding Technology - Pipe: Obtain the minimum required hours (300); have an overall project/skill grade of 75% for each course; pass each course with a minimum overall grade of 75% in order to complete the Welding Technology - Pipe Program and obtain a Certificate of Program Completion.

-Knowledge obtained in this program is transferrable to a broad spectrum of careers.
+$\label{lem:constraint} \textit{Knowledge obtained in this program is transferrable to a broad spectrum of careers.}$

 Information found in Bureau of Labor Statistics, Occupational Employment & Wages